orphiano-0/orphiano-0/README.md

 ###

-<p align="left">My name is Gabriel Orphiano and I am currently a second-year Information Technology student at Technological Institute of the Philippines.
-I live in Metro Manila, Valenzuela City.</p>
+<p align="left">3rd year IT student at Technological Institute of the Philippines - Manila Campus.</p>

 ###

-<h3 align="left">About me :></h3>
+<h3 align="left">About me:</h3>

 ###

-<p align="left">✨ Started learning since 2021: Designing, Web and Mobile Dev both: frontend and backend.<br>📚 I'm currently focusing on learning python.<br>👨‍💻 Completed various projects and application for academic activities.
+<p align="left">✨ Started learning since 2021: Designing, Web and Mobile Dev both: frontend and backend.<br>📚 I'm currently focusing on learning JS Frameworks and python.<br>🤖 I took an interest with Machine Learning, AI, and Cloud Computing<br>🎯 Goals: To become a successful software developer.<br>👨‍💻 Completed various projects and application for academic activities.
 Browse in my repository.</p>

 ###

-<h3 align="left">Tools and Skills</h3>
+<h3 align="left">Tools and Skils:</h3>

 ###